 We know hands-on experience is vital to success.
-That’s why this course includes a work experience placement.
+That’s why this course includes an optional work experience placement.
 It’s the perfect opportunity to see the theory applied in practice, while many use their placement employer as the subject for their research.
 Our placement team will help you with application and interview skills, ensuring you make the most of the opportunity.

 This mix of the theoretical and practical, combined with a truly international outlook and the benefits of our extensive industry network will give you an edge over many traditional HR masters graduates.
 With this boost to your employment appeal, you’ll leave us ready and able to contribute an international HR perspective to organisations competing in a global environment.